 Lesbian, Gay, Bisexual Transgender (LGBT)

-We were the first local authority in Scotland to sign the Stonewall Scotland 'No Bystanders' pledge and remain committed to their Diversity Champions programme.
+We were the first local authority in Scotland to sign the Stonewall Scotland 'No Bystanders' pledge and although we are no longer officially part of the Diversity Champions Scheme we continue to support this cause and organisation.
 We also work closely with partners including LGBT Youth Scotland and Pink Saltire in relation to the developing our services suitably for the local Lesbian, Gay, Bisexual and Transgender (LGBT) community.

 Minority ethnic communities

 We also fund 3 organisations to deliver specialist services to minority ethnic communities - PKAVS Minority Communities Hub; MECOPP Gypsy/Traveller Carers Project and Ethnic Minorities Law Centre (EMLC).
 We work closely with those organisations on a number of initiatives to provide our diverse communities with the necessary support and advice to access the services they require.
 At the heart of this work to help those communities integrate and feel fully included has been our Multi-cultural events and community lunch club programme.
 Joint work has also taken place in relation to the Bridging the Gap Project in response to this research into the Ageing Minority Ethnic population in Perth and Kinross and most recently in response to the integration of a number of Syrian families in the area under the Home Office Re-settlement Programme for which a successful multi-agency approach was led by our Housing service.
 At a national level we were one of the participating pilot areas within the COSLA Migration Matters Project.